Adaptive Authentication

 Step 3: Define Conditions

-Adaptive Authentication Journeys allow administrators to build authentication paths based on various conditions.
+Adaptive Authentication Journeys allow administrators to build authentication paths for users based on various conditions.
 Define a condition from the following options:

 ---|---|---|